On this page

 - The MLA International Bibliography is the best database for doing research on literary topics.
 All of the articles in this database are scholarly (or peer reviewed) articles.

 - JSTOR also has extensive material for literature research.
 Note though, that the most recent 2-5 years are excluded.

 - For research relating to Shakespeare, try Shakespeare Survey Online or World Shakespeare Bibliography.

-- Try other databases such as Humanities and Social Sciences Indexes and Abstracts or Academic Search Complete; for historical and contextual information try Historical Abstracts.
+- Try other databases such as Humanities and Social Sciences Indexes and Abstracts or Academic Search Premier; for historical and contextual information try Historical Abstracts.